mauri870/k8s-controller-heartbeat/README.md

 ## Usage

-> Please ensure that your deployments have a livenessProbe set up so the monitoring will be more precise.
+> Please ensure that your deployments have a livenessProbe with the appropriate checks

 A kubernetes config example to deploy this project can be found in the config directory.
 Remember to change your authorization token before using this in production.